Substra/substra/references/sdk.md

 ```

 Create a new data sample asset and return its key.
-If a data sample with the same content already exists, an `AlreadyExists` exception will be
-raised.

 **Arguments:**
  - `data (Union[dict, schemas.DataSampleSpec], required)`: data sample to add.
 If it is a dict,